 So there you go a big list of naturally antihistamine food that you can include in a simple allergy relief diet to help you and your kids cope with allergies this summer.
 I do hope these natural allergy relief tips help.

-For more simple health tips follow me on Pinterest and have a read of these:
+For more simple health tips follow me on Pinterest and have a read of these other natural remedies:

 - 30 Quick Sinus Relief Tips